MechanicalRabbit/DataKnots.jl/doc/src/thinking.md

     1 │        2 │
     2 │        4 │
     3 │        6 │
     =#

+This shortcut isn't foolproof.
+If the argument to the broadcast isn't a `Pipeline`, then the argument translation doesn't happen, resulting in rather odd or unexpected error messages.
+Wrapping an argument using `Const` will address the challenge.

+    run(double.(Const(21)))
+    #=>
+    │ DataKnot │
+    ├──────────┤
+    │       42 │
+    =#

 DataKnots' automatic lifting also applies to built-in Julia operators.